Guidomo10/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3) This script counts the number of directories in the path
 4) This script print environment of global variables
 5) This script print environment of local variables
+6) This script creates a new local variable